Gravitational instantons with faster than quadratic curvature decay (I): The construction of holomorphic functions

 \begin{theorem} Suppose $M$ is asymptotic to the standard ALF, ALG or ALH-non-splitting model, then for any tensor $\phi\in H^2_{\delta}(M)$, as long as $30\delta$ is not an integer and $-\delta/2-2+k/2<0$, we have

 \end{theorem}

-\begin{proof} It's enough to prove everything for $\mathrm{C}^{\infty}_0$.
+\begin{proof} It is enough to prove everything for $\mathrm{C}^{\infty}_0$.
 Note that After applying Theorem \ref{estimate-of-h} and Lemma \ref{weighted-L2-estimate}, we know that the estimate holds as long as $\phi$ is 0 inside a big enough ball $B_R$.
 For general $\phi$, we can apply the estimate to the form $(1-\chi(r/R))^2\phi$.
 So